-In 2011 the NSW Government introduced a cap on amount of development contributions that could be levied per lot.
+In 2011, the NSW Government introduced a cap on amount of development contributions that could be levied per lot.
 Since its introduction, the cap has not been adjusted to keep pace with inflation.
-This has resulted in a funding shortfall of at least \$13,000 per new allotment within the Thornton North precinct.
-Similar funding shortfalls are anticipated in other greenfield development precincts across the City in future years.
-Unfunded regional infrastructure, escalating price of land and escalating construction costs are also significant contributors to the infrastructure shortfalls in greenfield release areas.
+This has resulted in a funding shortfall of at least \$15,000 per new allotment within the Thornton North urban release area.
+Similar funding shortfalls are anticipated in other greenfield release areas across the city in future years.
+Unfunded regional infrastructure, escalating price of land and escalating construction costs are also significant contributors to infrastructure funding shortfalls in greenfield release areas.

 The Hunter Regional Plan recognises that strong population growth in the city creates pressures for additional residential land and a shortfall in infrastructure provision.
-The Plan recommends that the NSW Government and Council work together to coordinate infrastructure to these growing communities before identifying new urban release areas.

-The Department and Council, through the Urban Development Program, will guide an infrastructure-first and place-based delivery framework.
-This framework will inform the likely sequence of infrastructure and development to facilitate the cost-effective delivery of new homes in Maitland and Hunter.
+The Department and Council, through the Hunter UDP, will guide an infrastructure-first and place-based delivery framework to inform the likely sequence of infrastructure and development to facilitate the cost-effective delivery of new homes in Maitland and Hunter region.

 This framework will also help to integrate future land use and infrastructure investment early in the planning process to ensure coordination and collaboration across various development fronts and infrastructure sectors.
-This will generally begin with an assessment of the infrastructure to deliver the Local Housing Strategy endorsed by the Department, or where growth is proposed outside of the strategy.
+This will generally begin with an assessment of the infrastructure to deliver this Strategy, once endorsed by the Council and the Department, or where growth is proposed outside of the strategy.

 Maitland is one of the oldest regional centres in Australia.
 It has a network of ageing infrastructure within established urban areas that needs to be maintained and upgraded to keep up with population growth.
 In some established areas, infrastructure is reaching the end of its functional life, requiring replacement.
-The capacity and reliability of these ageing infrastructure assets limit the potential for infill development opportunities.
+The capacity and reliability of these ageing infrastructure assets may limit the potential for infill development opportunities.
 It is necessary to consider capacity and limitations at the early stage in planning process to determine where our future infill development will occur and in what form.

 A long-term strategy to plan, coordinate and deliver infrastructure and services to the city is fundamental to fully capitalise its population growth potential and is also critical to its economic future and resilience.
-For both greenfield release areas and centre-based infill areas, infrastructure needs to be strategically located and designed with sufficient capacities to cater for future growth.
+For both greenfield release areas and centre-based infill areas, infrastructure needs to be strategically located, planned and designed with sufficient capacities to cater for future growth.